 If it was me and I wasn’t using a flash, I’d set my camera on Shutter priority, and set the shutter speed on the slowest possible (i.e. 1/focal length).
 So for 70mm lens 1/60 second is your slowest.
 If you have image stabilization on the lens you could even go slower.
 Keep an eye out for unwanted blur though!
 Maybe a bit faster when the couple is walking down the isle, but I’m one that doesn’t mind a bit of movement showing, so it depends on your style.

-I’d then figure out my best ISO, so maybe 400 or 800 depending on the amount of light in the room.
-Hopefully it has lots of soft evenly filtered light streaming in!
-You want to be able to get your aperture to f5.6 to get reasonable depth of field.
+You want to be able to get your aperture to f/4.0 to get reasonable depth of field.
 Keep in mind that the higher the ISO the more noise, and noise shows up the most in the shadows.
 With a wedding, too much noise can also make skin look a bit mottled, so be careful.

 In this situation though, it would be best to have a fast lens.